Your vet may suggest to you Resortin Ointment (or one of the many alternatives such as Dermalone or Panolog).

 - Infection arising from a cut or laceration.

 It is often applied to ears (a typical area of irritation) or to other skin.

 Some examples include the dog continually scratching and irritating open flea bites.
 These wounds can become infected (particularly in warm or humid conditions)

 This is a prescription medication, which means you do need your vet to prescribe it whether you plan to buy it directly from them or another vendor whether online or in person.

-How Much Should I Use?
+How Much Should You Use?

-What are Others Saying?
+What are Others Saying

 Any adverse side effects are generally due to an allergy to one or more of the active ingredients.
 Those side effects are extremely rare and usually only consist of irritation or redness, increase in thirst, urination, and appetite, vomiting weight gain and more.

 Resortin may not be a good fit if your dog is currently pregnant or nursing, have a ruptured eardrum or if they have a deep skin infection or abscess.